 A renowned service provider in the industry

-Within the span of 11 years since its launch in 2010, Queue-it’s virtual waiting room solution has been implemented on a variety of sites, ranging from the public sector, online retailers, ticketing businesses and education providers.
+Since its launch in 2010, Queue-it’s virtual waiting room solution has been implemented on a variety of sites, ranging from the public sector, online retailers, ticketing businesses and education providers.

 In the aspect of the health sector, the team has reached out to The Tokyo Metropolitan Government in regards to its suspended vaccination booking site.
 As you could imagine, the mean demand for that particular server has been sky-high.
 At the end of April, they had around 300,000 medical professionals try to access the landing page on the first day of registration alone.
 Within just 2-3 days, the team incorporated the virtual waiting room into the website as an effective solution.